-In 2012, I obtained a collaborative PhD scholarship award and undertook my PhD at the University of Sheffield (UK) and the Agency for Science, Technology and Research (A*STAR, Singapore) between 2013 and 2018 after being awarded the ARAP PhD scholarship.
+In 2012, I obtained a collaborative PhD scholarship award and undertook my PhD at the University of Sheffield (UK) and the Agency for Science, Technology and Research (A*STAR, Singapore) between 2013 and 2018.
 During the first part of my PhD, in Sheffield, I investigated corticostriatal communication in the healthy brain using concurrent in vitro multi-channel electrophysiology, optogenetics and pharmacological manipulations.
 The second half of my PhD, based at the Translational Laboratory in Genetic Medicine (TLGM), in Singapore, took on a translational focus.
-Specifically, my research was focused on the impact of environmental and microbiota manipulations on white matter plasticity in Huntington’s disease models.
+Specifically, my research was focused on the impact of environmental and microbiota manipulations on white matter plasticity in Huntington disease models.
 Here, I used a range of different techniques, including transmission electron microscopy, histology, and behavioural testing.
-Prior to my PhD I undertook an MSc in Cognitive and Computational Neuroscience MSc at the University of Sheffield, during which a key component of my research consisted of the development and application of Matlab based tools to optimise behavioural paradigms and analysis of behavioural experiments.
+Prior to my PhD I undertook an MSc in Cognitive and Computational Neuroscience at the University of Sheffield, during which a key component of my research consisted of the development and application of Matlab based tools to optimise behavioural paradigms and analysis of behavioural experiments.